RichardoC/kube-audit-rest/README.md

 Kubernetes may not load balance between replicas of kube-audit-rest in the way you expect as this behaviour appears to be undocumented.

 ### Read only actions not logged

 Unfortunately the admission controllers are only called for mutations and creations, so this cannot be used to capture read only API calls.

+Some well behaved API clients will create a `SubjectAccessReview` before making any API call.
+These can be used to spot all API calls made by those clients, but this is not required (and most clients don't.)

 ## Next steps